OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 Tensor
 ======

 An n-dimensional tensor is used by RedisAI to store and manipulate numerical data.
-SILC provides functions to put a key and tensor pair into the Redis database and retrieve a tensor associated with a key from the database.
+SmartRedis provides functions to put a key and tensor pair into the Redis database and retrieve a tensor associated with a key from the database.

 .. note::
-    When utilizing SILC with SmartSim ensemble functionality, the key provided by the user may be manipulated before placement in or retrieval from the database in order to avoid key collisions between ensemble members.
+    When utilizing SmartRedis with SmartSim ensemble functionality, the key provided by the user may be manipulated before placement in or retrieval from the database in order to avoid key collisions between ensemble members.
 Therefore, when using